Kapuas Hulu Regency: History

 The area was under kingdom of Selimbau, which was under influence of Sultanate of Sambas in early 17th and 18th century.
 Other than it, there were several smaller kingdoms and Malay chieftains such as Suhai, Jongkong, and Bunut, scattered around the region.

 On 1823, Dutch settlers began exploring the region and Dutch colonial government signed a treaty with kingdom of Selimbau, acknowledging its domination over smaller kingdoms and chieftains in the region.
 Over time, the kingdom gradually lost its autonomy and the last king of Selimbau, Haji Gusti Usman, abdicated on 1925.
 The region was incorporated into Dutch East Indies and administrated from Sintang.

 During Japanese occupation of Dutch East Indies, the region was administrated by Imperial Japanese Navy from Banjarmasin.
 Japanese opened a coal mine around Mentabah and Tebaung river in 1942 to support their war effort on Pacific.
 The locals welcomed Japanese at first, thought them to be liberator from Dutch rule.
 However, due to exploitation and treatment on locals, they turned against the Japanese later on.
 It was estimated around 1,000 native worked as Rōmusha died in the region during Japanese occupation.
 The occupation resulted in Majang Desa War or more popularly known as Dayak Desa War, with Japanese expelled from Borneo interior as the result.
 One of leader's war and Dayak chieftain, nicknamed Pang Suma, today is regarded as hero not only in the region but also Indonesia in general.
 The region became an autonomous royal region within West Kalimantan in 1946 and later became a regency under Law Number 3 of 1953.

-There has been ongoing discussion about forming a new province, Kapuas Raya, which would include Kapuas Hulu as part of it, to be separated from West Kalimantan.
-However, due to a moratorium on new administrative division creations for financial reason during COVID-19 pandemic, its creation has been put on halt by the Indonesian government.
+There has been ongoing discussion about forming a new province, Kapuas Raya, which would include Kapuas Hulu Regency as part of it (together with the regencies of Sanggau, Sekadau, Sintang and Melawi), to be separated from West Kalimantan.
+However, due to a moratorium on new administrative division creations for financial reason since 2014, its creation has been put on halt by the Indonesian government.